 makeup artist and founder of Westman Atelier

-“I’m turning fifty on October 18, and I feel stronger than I did when I was in my twenties,” says Gucci Westman, legendary makeup artist (check out the epic glow she gave GP here) and founder of Westman Atelier.
+“I’m turning 51 on October 18, and I feel stronger than I did when I was in my 20s,” says Gucci Westman, legendary makeup artist (check out the epic glow she gave Gwyneth) and founder of Westman Atelier.
 “The older I get, the more determined I am to stay energetic and healthy.”

 She appears to have it figured out.
-Catch Westman in jean cutoffs during downtime near her house in the Hamptons, where she’s been posting up with her husband and three kids, and her skin is sparkling, her hair is tendriled and sun-kissed, and her legs are shapely and gleamy.
+Catch Westman in jean cutoffs during downtime near her house in the Hamptons, where she posts up with her husband and three kids on summer weekends, and her skin is sparkling, her hair is tendriled and sun-kissed, and her legs are shapely and gleamy.
 She swears by daily meditation, gentle yet powerful skin care (she has rosacea), sourdough bread, and of course her own gorgeously subtle pigments—a double-duty stick for concealer and foundation, silky bronzer, juicy blush sticks, and more.
 “You look more youthful when you’re not heavy-handed with makeup,” says Westman.
 “You want your skin to look alive, not covered in foundation.”
-Here, she shares the reasons she thinks she looks and feels the way she does, along with brilliant advice on how to look and feel beautiful no matter what your age.
+Here, she shares the reasons she thinks she looks and feels the way she does, along with brilliant advice on how to look and feel beautiful no matter your age.